The best way to get brand attributes examples and really understand them is by thinking of a party you went to.

 5. Build brand loyalty

-Brand attributes not only help to directly or indirectly get your audience to choose your brand for purchases, but they also encourage your customers to keep choosing you repeatedly for their needs.
+Brand attributes not only help to directly or indirectly get your audience to choose your brand for purchases, but they also encourage your customers to keep buying from you repeatedly.

 After all, if they like everything about your brand, like the experience of buying from you, and also like your product/ service, why would they choose a different brand later?

-They will stick to you (brand loyalty), and buy from you repeatedly.
+They will stick to you (brand loyalty), and buy from you again and again.

 Brand attributes list